-Imran Khan is a PhD candidate at the University of Otago, New Zealand.
-He is in receipt of a University of Otago Doctoral Scholarship.
+Imran Khan completed his PhD degree in Energy Management Programme at the University of Otago, New Zealand in 2019.
+He was in receipt of a University of Otago Doctoral Scholarship.
+He completed his M.Sc.
+Engineering degree (combined) from University of Ottawa, Canada and Khulna University of Engineering and Technology, Bangladesh.
 He graduated with a Bachelor of Science in ECE from Khulna University of Engineering and Technology, Bangladesh.
-He completed his M.Sc.
-Engineering degree combined from University of Ottawa, Canada and Khulna University of Engineering and Technology, Bangladesh.
 Before starting his PhD at University of Otago, he was involved in different research projects and teaching in Bangladesh.

 Khan, I. (2018).
 Temporal carbon intensity analysis: renewable versus fossil fuel dominated electricity systems.
 Energy Sources, Part A: Recovery, Utilization, and

 Environmental Effects.
 Taylor & Francis.
 Vol 41, pp 309-323.
 Available at: https://doi.org/10.1080/15567036.2018.1516013

 Khan, I. (2018).
 Importance of GHG emissions assessment in the electricity grid expansion towards a low-carbon future: A time-varying carbon intensity approach.
 Journal of Cleaner Production, Elsevier.
 Vol 196, pp 1587–1599.
 Available at: https://doi.org/10.1016/j.jclepro.2018.06.162